HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/limitations/index.md

     - Previewing the template in Presentation Designer.
 Currently, you can only generate a preview through the Authoring portlet.
     - Reusing of styles from a theme.
     - Adding any script or custom markup.
     - Using external CSS.
 All styles are applied as inline styles and different orientations through breakpoints are not yet supported.
-For more information, see the [Styling Options in Presentation Designer](../../presentation_designer/usage/styling_options.md) topic.
+For more information, refer to the [Styling Options in Presentation Designer](../../presentation_designer/usage/styling_options.md) topic.

 - The following features are not fully supported:
     - Right-to-Left layout, with certain elements not fully optimized for languages that require this layout.